 • KPI is the main Excel worksheet; we summarize and visualize the results here.

-• On the calculation sheet can be found the calculation area.
+• On the calculation sheet can be found in the calculation area.

-- We have the raw KPI data for 100 salesreps and for 4 pruducts.
+1. We have the raw data for 100 sales reps and for 4 products.
 The data looks as shown below.

-2. First create a named ranges for the further calculations.
-Select the cell or range, in this example we’ll use both of them.
-Select the =data!$E$10:$E$109 range on the data sheet.
+2. First, create named ranges for further calculations.
+Select the cell or range, in this example, we’ll use both of them.
+Select the =data!$E$10:$E$109 the range on the ‘data’ sheet.

-Go to Formulas tab!
+Go to the Formulas tab!
 In the Defined Names group, click Define Name.
 Enter a Name (menu) for the range.
-Select cell E6 and add enter a name (sort_order)
+Select cell E6 and add a name (sort_order)

 5. To get the proper value in a range, you can use the CHOOSE function together with the LARGE and SMALL functions.

 The CHOOSE formula returns a value from a list using a given position or index.
 For example, CHOOSE(3,”KPI1″,”KPI2″,”KPI3″) returns “KPI3”, since KPI3 is the 3rd value listed after the index number.

 The LARGE function retrieves numeric values based on their position in a list when sorted by value.
 The SMALL function retrieves numeric values based on their position in a list when sorted by value.

 6. To get the position of an item in an array, apply the MATCH function.